jnozzi/cocoadev.com/markdown/CheckboxInTableWithoutSelectingRow.md

 ----

-Anyone know how to set General/NSTableView (or its delegate) up so that I can flip checkboxes in one of its columns without the row that the checkbox sits in becoming selected?
-The delegate implements     tableView:shouldSelectRow: but it doesn't tell me which column I'm clicking - for clicks in other columns selection should work normally. --General/GrahamCox
+Anyone know how to set NSTableView (or its delegate) up so that I can flip checkboxes in one of its columns without the row that the checkbox sits in becoming selected?
+The delegate implements     tableView:shouldSelectRow: but it doesn't tell me which column I'm clicking - for clicks in other columns selection should work normally. --GrahamCox

 ----
 Stupid question first: does     tableView:shouldSelectRow: or     tableView:setObjectValue:forTableColumn:row: get called first?
-If it's     setObject..., you can just remember to ignore the next selection. --General/JediKnil
+If it's     setObject..., you can just remember to ignore the next selection. --JediKnil

 ----